weronikapaluch/valentines_day_project/README.md

 # valentines_day_project

-I'm following along a tutorial craeted by @lovesulei

-the project, and herself seem lovely <3
+As a **Valentines Day** gift to myself, I decided to follow the loveliest little tutorial on YouTube by @lovesulei